openeuropa/documentation/docs/starting/tooling.md

 ### <a name="git">Git</a>

 [Git](https://git-scm.com/) is the distributed version control system used as a foundation of the OpenEuropa ecosystem.
-Components create by OpenEuropa teams are stored in separeted repositoroes hosted on Github.
+Components created by OpenEuropa teams are stored in separated repositories hosted on Github.

 ### <a name="drush">Drush</a>